 9. Take Care In The Kitchen

-Kitchen fires are the most frequent seen by firefighters.
+Kitchen fires are the most frequently seen by firefighters.
 Never leave cooking unattended.
 Keep lids of pots handy and the handles turned inwards.
 If grease catches fire, place a lid over the pan and turn off the heat.
-Never wear loose fitting clothes or big sleeves when cooking and keep all metals out of microwave ovens.
+Never wear loose-fitting clothes or big sleeves when cooking and keep all metals out of microwave ovens.

 10. Stay Low And Go!